Site icon Outdoor Gearzine "Outdoor Gearzine"

 merit

-• It's not easy to burn
+• Hard to burn

 • Good thermal conductivity (easy to cook)